-On December 8, 2011, we entered into a forward amortizing interest rate swap agreement effective on February 29, 2012 and ending on April 14, 2016.
+On December 8, 2011, we entered into a forward amortizing interest rate swap agreement effective February 29, 2012, which ended April 14, 2016.
 We entered into this derivative instrument to hedge against the interest rate risks of our variable-rate borrowings described above.
-The swap had an initial notional amount of \$56.6 million and amortizes throughout the term.
-Under the terms of the interest rate swap agreement, we receive from the counterparty interest on the notional amount based on one-month LIBOR and we pay to the counterparty a fixed rate of 0.9875%.
+The swap had an initial notional amount of \$56.6 million and amortized throughout the term.
+Under the terms of the interest rate swap agreement, we received from the counterparty interest on the notional amount based on one-month LIBOR and we paid to the counterparty a fixed rate of 0.9875%.

-On May 30, 2012, we entered into an amortizing interest rate swap agreement effective on May 31, 2012 and ending on April 14, 2016.
+On May 30, 2012, we entered into an amortizing interest rate swap agreement effective May 31, 2012, which ended April 14, 2016.
 We entered into this derivative instrument to further hedge against the interest rate risks of our variable-rate borrowings.
-The swap had an initial notional amount of \$37.0 million and amortizes throughout the term.
-Under the terms of the interest rate swap agreement, we receive from the counterparty interest on the notional amount based on one-month LIBOR and we pay to the counterparty a fixed rate of 0.70%.
+The swap had an initial notional amount of \$37.0 million and amortized throughout the term.
+Under the terms of the interest rate swap agreement, we received from the counterparty interest on the notional amount based on one-month LIBOR and we paid to the counterparty a fixed rate of 0.70%.

-On April 4, 2013, we entered into a forward amortizing interest rate swap agreement effective on March 31, 2014 and ending on August 31, 2017.
+On April 4, 2013, we entered into a forward amortizing interest rate swap agreement effective March 31, 2014 and ending August 31, 2017.
 We entered into this derivative instrument to further hedge against the interest rate risks of our variable-rate borrowings.
 The swap had an initial notional amount of \$60.0 million and amortizes quarterly until April 2016.
-Upon expiration of the two interest rate swaps in April 2016 described above, the notional amount of this interest rate swap will increase to \$86.0 million and continue to amortize quarterly throughout the remaining term.
+Upon expiration of the two interest rate swaps in April 2016 described above, the notional amount of this interest rate swap increased to \$86.0 million and continues to amortize quarterly throughout the remaining term.
 Under the terms of the interest rate swap agreement, we receive from the counterparty interest on the notional amount based on one-month LIBOR and we pay to the counterparty a fixed rate of 0.985%.

-Including the impact of the above swap agreements, the weighted average interest rate on \$86.0 million of our variable-rate debt, which equals the notional amount of the swap agreements in effect at March 31, 2016, was 2.4%.
+Including the impact of the above swap agreement, the weighted average interest rate on \$80.0 million of our variable-rate debt, which equals the notional amount of the swap agreement in effect at June 30, 2016, was 2.5%.